NetDRIVE Events

 NetDRIVE Workshop Oxford Thursday 12 June 2025

-The NetDRIVE network invites all interested communities to a workshop in Oxford in June 2025.
+The NetDRIVE network invited interested communities to a workshop in Oxford in June 2025.

-The workshop will bring together users and stakeholders from across the digital research community and feature plenary presentations and breakout sessions that will allow attendees to form groups to formulate ideas to address questions above.
+The workshop brought together users and stakeholders from across the digital research community and featured plenary presentations and breakout sessions that allowed attendees to form groups to formulate ideas to address questions above.
+With a focus on early careers, we explored how we can enhance opportunities for career development and enable research impact with sustainable resource usage.

-The workshop will take place at Keble College’s H B Allen Centre.
+The workshop took place at Keble College’s H B Allen Centre

 18-19 February 2025.
 NetDRIVE: Priorities and Ethics of Research Computing Investments